-If you`re new to the term keyword, here is a guide to Keyword research for a high ranking blog post and at the end, you`ll be comfortable searching for the right keywords like a pro and every post you write from now on will start to rank and get you traffic from the search engines.
+If you`re new to the term keyword, here is a guide to Keyword research for a high ranking blog post and at the end, you`ll be comfortable searching for the right keywords like a pro and every post you write from now on will start to rank and get your site traffic from the search engines.

 Keywords are phrases in your website content that make it possible for people to find your site in a search engine.

-A high ranking website does its research to find relevant keywords for its niche and also ‘speaks the same language’ as its target audience.
+A high-ranking website does its research to find relevant keywords for its niche and also ‘speaks the same language as its target audience.

 Put simply, a keyword is any word that your visitors type in google to find your site.
 As a blogger, your primary reason for keyword research is to find what your readers are looking for and create content around that keyword.

 SEO (Search Engine Optimization) is basically a variety of techniques used to increase the number of visitors to a website by achieving high ranks in search engines such as Google, Yahoo, Bing, etc. SEO works miracles for any type of business done online because it has a direct impact on readership, sales, and raking.